 - Poor plant health

-- No crop rotation and continue the same crops several years
+- No crop rotation and continuing the same crops for several years

 - Irregular monitoring

-If you find any of the geographical, environmental, caring or other difficulties during the growing season, your tomatoes will be highly susceptible to some pathogenic diseases.
+If you find any geographical, environmental, caring, or other difficulties during the growing season, your tomatoes will be highly susceptible to some pathogenic diseases.

 07- Tomato seedling problems

 Tomato seedling problems are very common for tomato cultivars.
-Tomato seedling may also be affected by the viral, bacterial or fungal pathogens and generate some devastating diseases like:
+Tomato seedlings may also be affected by viral, bacterial, or fungal pathogens and generate some devastating diseases like:

 - Tobacco mosaic